YosefMend/Job-Listings/README.md

 # Job-Listings
-Scrape website to compile all job titles and their corresponding links relating to professions of Data or Biology.
+Scrape main website to compile all job titles and their corresponding links relating to professions of Data or Biology.